How to set it up with DelanClip

 Done !
 You are ready to rumble 😛

 Now, we are ready to setup the software !

-Make sure you are not running any other application which may be using the PS3 Camera, as this will prevent the games and facetracknoir working properly !
+Make sure you are not running any other application which may be using the PS3 Camera (especially CL-Eye Test must be closed), as this will prevent the games and facetracknoir working properly !